worldline-go/klient/README.md

 ## Usage

 Create a new client with a base url.
+Base url is mandatory in default also it can set with `KLIENT_BASE_URL` environment variable.

 ```go
 client, err := klient.New(klient.OptionClient.WithBaseURL("https://api.punkapi.com/v2/"))